 It was created by a bipartisan act of Congress in 1990, allowing the Department of Homeland Security to grant the status when disasters strike.

 Other forms of humanitarian protection include Deferred Enforced Departure (DED).
 While TPS and DED are similar in many respects, authority for TPS stems from a legislative statute while DED’s arises from the president’s inherent authority to conduct foreign policy.

 2. Who benefits from TPS now?

-TPS protects approximately 330,000 people in the U.S. from 10 countries who would otherwise be subjected to disease, violence, starvation, the aftermath of natural disasters, and other life-threatening conditions.
+TPS currently protects around 330,000 people in the U.S. from 10 countries who would otherwise be subjected to disease, violence, starvation, the aftermath of natural disasters, and other life-threatening conditions.
 The largest group of TPS recipients is from El Salvador (195,000 people) followed by Honduras (57,000 people) and Haiti (50,000 people).

 3. Where does it stand now?